juliandramirez/react-native-user-identity/README.md

 The CloudKit framework prevents applications from accesing the user email for privacy purposes.

 ### I can not make this work on iOS...
-iOS configuration is a hassle 😔.
-Make sure you followed all of the steps in the configuration section and pay attention to the important note at the end it.
+Make sure you followed all of the steps in the installation and configuration section and pay attention to the verification note at the end of the configuration section